fdazen/fda-documentation/yield_management.md

 ![61.png]({{site.baseurl}}/images/61.png)

-  - Type in a name for the rule, and select the date range for which you want to apply the rule:
+  - Type in a name for the rule, and select the date range for which you want the rule to apply:

   ![62.png]({{site.baseurl}}/images/62.png)